jplsek/Basic-CMS-Project/README.md

 (this is all set in settings.php)

 ## Currently working on:
-1. Add pages into docroot and subdirs (this will include file restructure outside the CMS)
+1. Make articles work nicely with the pages and easier to understand

+2. Ability to change article settings in the CMS

+3. Make site header/footer optional

-2. Make it nicer looking by default
+4. Make it nicer looking by default (and consistent) and make the options more obvious

+5. More flexible addition of pages

-3. Make installation easier?
+6. Make installation easier?

+7. 1.0?

+// date settings, title to new page

 Stretch goals (I don't care too much about these...):